 Budget & Money

-Most banks require a Japanese phone number to open an account—another reason to have your SIM/eSIM ready before arrival.
+Most banks require a Japanese phone number to open an account—another reason to have your SIM.eSIM ready before arrival.
 Japan still relies heavily on cash, so keep some yen handy.

 Making Friends & Building Community

-Join student clubs, international exchange groups, or part-time jobs (arubaito).
-You’ll meet locals and other students fast.
+Joining student clubs, international exchange groups, or part-time jobs (arubaito).
+You'll meet locals and other students fast.

 Etiquette & Daily Culture